isfaaghyth/rx-priority-scheduler/README.md

 # rx-priority-scheduler
 An RxJava scheduler that incorporates priorities in scheduling tasks

-While thinking about the intersection of RxJava and Android, I realized there was no default scheduler in the library that allowed for prioritizing actions before others, similar to how Volley's Request.Priority.
+While thinking about the intersection of RxJava and Android, I realized there was no default scheduler in the library that allowed for prioritizing actions before others, similar to how [FAST](https://github.com/amitshekhariitbhu/Fast-Android-Networking)'s Priority.
 I decided to try and work something together and this is what I initially came up with.
 Some of the threading seems a bit strange and the Worker works (no pun intended) a bit differently than others, but it seems to do the trick.
 Gladly accepting comments/pull requests!

 ## Sample Usage